-Polyurethane injection typically involves a high pressure (typically 1500-3200 psi) injection of activated polyurethane resin through injection packers hammered into drilled holes into poured concrete basement foundation walls.
-Like epoxy, the injected resin travels through the entire thickness of the foundation wall (typically 8") and expands and solidifies within the cavity thereby eliminating the cavity and preventing water from leaking into your basement.
+Polyurethane injection involves the pressurized injection of activated polyurethane resin through injection packers hammered into drilled holes into poured concrete basement foundation walls.
+Like epoxy, the injected resin travels through the entire thickness of the foundation wall (typically 8″) and expands and solidifies within the cavity thereby eliminating the cavity and preventing water from leaking into your basement.

 Note: Polyurethane can also be injected at a lower pressure using a process virtually identical to that used for epoxy crack injections.

 Video of a high pressure polyurethane crack injection

 Types of leaks fixed by the injection of polyurethane

 - Actively leaking cracks;

 - Cracks in wet or damp basement walls;